 Welcome to Big Play Breakdown.

-Each week, we will recall a play from the Baltimore Ravens’ 2016 season, a pivotal one, and go eagle’s-eye with it, illuminating the how’s and why’s.
+Each session, we will recall a play from the Baltimore Ravens’ 2016 season, a pivotal one, and go eagle’s-eye with it, illuminating the how’s and why’s.

 Today’s play is actually not a Ravens play, it is from Super Bowl LI.
 It is related to the Ravens, however; they, too, had a special teams trick play that was close to reaching paydirt but didn’t quite pan out.